splunk/observability-workshop/docs/module1/formulas.md

 ## 1. Plotting differences

-Let's now plot the difference of all metric values for a day with 7 days between.
+Let's now plot the difference of all metric values for a day with 7 days in between.

-Click on Enter Formula then enter `A-B` (A minus B) and hide (deselect) all Signals using the eye, except **C**
+Click on Enter Formula then enter `A-B` (A minus B) and hide (deselect) all Signals using the eye, except **C**.

 ![Formulas](../images/module1/M1-l1-22.png){: .zoom}